 Presently, GA4 automatically tracks five pre-defined conversions, including:

 app_store_subscription_convert (app only)

 app_store_subscription_renew (app only)

-To turn an event into conversion, navigate to Configure -> Events.
+To turn an event into a conversion, navigate to Configure -> Events.

 Locate the existing event you want to convert and click the toggle on your right to mark it as a conversion.